williamgilpin/howto/howto_conda.md

 Make sure you install to the same location as your previous installation.
 You will have a chance to pick your path; I had to purposely change mine to the location of the previous install:

 	/Users/william/miniconda

+You may need to edit your bash settings to help get the paths correct

+	emacs /Users/william/.bash_profile

+#### Completely re-installing

+Occasionally conda on OSX will irreversibly and permanently fail with no meaningful way of recovering.
+Based on the GitHub reports, the developers appear to find these issues too difficult to troubleshoot on a case-by-case basis, and so they instead favor doing a clean re-installation.

+The question is whether it is at all possible to recover one's existing environments.
+I am under the impression that this is very difficult to do because of the way that internal links to moved filed are built into conda.
+Instead I opted for a clean re-install, which unfortunately meant that I had to re-install various packages piecemeal as I required them

+If you still have access to your old, broken conda installation, a list of what was installed can be found in

+	/Users/william/miniconda/envs/example_env/lib/python3.4/site-packages

+You can export a list of the dependencies using

+	cd ~/miniconda_broken/envs/example_env/lib/python3.4//site-packages/
+	ls -d */ > ~/example_env_dependencies.txt